mwvgroup/pittgoogle-user-demos/cloud-run/README.md

     - BigQuery is helpful if you want to store the data in tabular format.
       (Note that Pub/Sub messages generally "live" for 10 days or less.)

-This example uses the `alert` obtained in the Setup section and the pre-written code in the SuperNNova module's [main.py](SuperNNova/main.py) that is included in this repo.
+This example uses the `alert` obtained in Example 1 and the pre-written code in the SuperNNova module's [main.py](tutorial/SuperNNova/main.py) that is included in this repo.

 The following cloud resources will be created: